edbennett/dataaid-gettingstarted/_episodes/02-ssh-keys.md

 - "SSH keys are files that authenticate you similarly to a password"
 - "SSH keys have a public and a private part; the private key must be kept private"
 - "SSH keys should be password-protected"
+- "Your university password, Supercomputing Wales password, and SSH keypassphrase are all separate things, and should usually be different to each other"
 ---

 When connecting to a remote machine, we use the Secure SHell protocol (SSH) to do so without leaking our private details all over the Internet.
 If you've been on a Supercomputing Wales course previously, then you will have used this by typing your password to connect.
 However, there is another option that can be more convenient, and we will need to use in order to use the Sunpyter later this morning.